Year-End Giving Without The Jargon

 How do I decide which nonprofit to give to?
 Not all donations are eligible for tax deductions — only contributions to 501(c) (3) organizations are.

 My partner and I give to causes that are dear to our hearts.
 For example, we donate to Jewish organizations, Planned Parenthood, and the school where we studied in Jerusalem.

 We are also interested in donating to an environmental cause this year, though we had no idea which organization to choose.

 Using Charity Navigator we searched for environmental nonprofits, and we saw an organization that was familiar to us.
 When we noticed how much the CEO made, we decided to find another organization.

 On each organizational page, similar nonprofits are listed.
 We came across Wildlife Conservation Network, which had a great rating and programs we liked.

 If you’re planning to give to a charity this year, keep these things in mind:

 - Get a receipt and keep records.
 You might need to submit documentation of your donation, depending on how much you give.
-Also, I find it useful to know who we donated to, especially since we give throughout the year.
+Also, I find it useful to know whom we donated to, especially as we give throughout the year.

 - Give to 501(c)(3) organizations if you want to deduct your donation.
 Though we were happy to give to our friend’s family, and we donate to nonprofits even though we aren’t sure what impact it will have on our taxes.